 Brighton and Hove Albion host 'Girls' Football Day' for female footballers across Sussex

+Brighton and Hove Albion's official charity host 'Girls' Football Day' for female footballers across Sussex

 The event took place in Patcham on Thursday, October 28

-Female footballers from across Sussex had the opportunity to take part in a free football day, delivered by Brighton and Hove Albion.
+Female footballers from across Sussex had the opportunity to take part in a free football day, delivered by Brighton and Hove Albion' s official charity.

 50 girls of all abilities, aged 6-13, took part in the session which included warm ups, shooting, dribbling, small–sided matches, tournaments and a healthy-eating workshop led by qualified nutritionists.